Pseudo-Nonlinear Data Augmentation: A Constrained Energy Minimization Viewpoint: Preliminary

-\emph{Dually-flatness} then emerges from the interplay between these two structures.
-Specifically, for any point \(p\) in \(\mathcal{S}\), there is a unique point \(p^{\ast}\) on an \(e\)-flat sub-manifold \(\mathcal{B} \subseteq \mathcal{S}\) that minimizes the dual Bregman divergence \(D_{\psi^{\ast}}(p, q) = D_{\mathrm{KL}}(p, q)\)~\citep[Theorem 1.5]{amariInformationGeometryIts2016}.
-This process, known as the \emph{\(m\)-projection}, can be efficiently solved via convex optimization.
-The dual holds when switching \(e\) and \(m\) in this context.
-Projection is a central tool in information geometry with profound implications for understanding the geometry of \(\mathcal{S} \), which we will utilize later.
+\emph{Dually-flatness} emerges from the interplay between these two structures.
+Specifically, for any point (distribution) \(p\) in \(\mathcal{S}\), there is a unique point \(p^{\ast}\) on an \(e\)-flat sub-manifold \(\mathcal{B} \subseteq \mathcal{S}\) that minimizes the dual Bregman divergence \(D_{\psi^{\ast}}(p, q) = D_{\mathrm{KL}}(p, q)\)~\citep[Theorem 1.5]{amariInformationGeometryIts2016}.
+This process, known as the \emph{\(m\)-projection}, can be efficiently solved via convex optimization (\Cref{adxsubsec:flatness-projection-optimization}).
+The dual holds when switching \(e\) and \(m\).
+Projection is a central tool in information geometry with profound implications for understanding the geometry of \(\mathcal{S} \), which we will use later.